shennanw/AR2/README.md

 After installing these programs and adding each to the Matlab path.
 Be sure to correct the path definitions in cudaica.m

+To execute AR2 please use the EEG data available at https://zenodo.org/record/221095#.WGBIj7YrLdQ stored in European Data Format.